TheOdinProject/curriculum/javascript/computer_science/time_complexity.md

 #### O(1) - Constant complexity

-To understand Constant Complexity, let's use a simple array.
+To understand Constant Complexity, let's use an array.

 ```js
 arr = [1, 2, 3, 4, 5];